 On the other hand, if you lose weight through surgical methods, you will similarly be credited with having lost weight, but will receive a worse rating overall due to the recent surgery.

-In most cases, you won't be denied life insurance coverage solely due to a high BMI and, even if you were refused coverage by one company, it's likely that another insurer would offer you a policy.
-To be too fat to qualify for a life insurance policy with multiple insurers, you'd have to be morbidly obese.
-And even in that situation, the reason you wouldn't be offered coverage is likely the combination of both your weight as well as other health conditions.
+In most cases, you won't be denied life insurance coverage solely due to a high BMI.
+Even if you're refused coverage by one company, it's likely that another would offer you a policy.
+To fail to qualify for life insurance with multiple insurers, you'd have to be morbidly obese.
+In that situation, the reason you wouldn't be offered coverage is likely a combination of body weight and other health conditions.

 If you can't get a standard term or permanent life insurance policy due to being overweight, or this combined with other factors, we would first recommend losing weight and then re-applying for coverage.
 Though life insurance companies will only give you partial credit for significant weight loss in the previous 12 months, you will be more likely to qualify for the policy of your choice.

 But, if you need coverage immediately and are unable to qualify elsewhere, you may want to consider a guaranteed acceptance life insurance policy.
 As the name suggests, these policies guarantee acceptance, so you won't be considered uninsurable, no matter your weight.
 However, there are a few downsides to guaranteed acceptance life insurance: